dee-raj/Currency-Conversion-Microservice/README.md

 # Platform Application Management Service  ( PaaS )

 This Flask application provides a simple service for managing platform applications.
 It exposes two endpoints - one for creating a new application and another for listing all existing applications.

-# Follow Steps like above nad
+# Follow Steps like above and
    Run the Flask application:

    ```bash